Cole-Krudwig/Numeri/README.md

 Visit http://localhost:3000 in your web browser to access the app.

 You can also open up index.html file within the build folder in your browser.
+I have decided to include the build folder in the repository to allow use of Numeri without needing Node.js or online hosting.

 ## License